How to Confidently Read and Understand Animal Names

 18. Owl

-• Description: Owls are nocturnal birds of prey known for their large eyes, silent flight, and distinctive hooting calls.
-They are often associated with wisdom.
+• Description: People recognize owls as nocturnal birds of prey with large eyes, silent flight, and distinctive hooting calls.
+Many cultures associate them with wisdom.

 • Usage: “The owl perched silently in the tree, watching the night with keen eyes.”